What do they want?

 Alas, he’s not the only one who has felt that way.

 “Hey, Mr. John!
-Satch (or Hogshead or Hortense Prunella or whoever) is in my seat!” is something I often hear from an assortment of kids after I’ve allowed them to move during a trip.
+Satch (or Hogshead or Hortense Prunella or whoever) is in my seat!” is something I often hear from kids after I’ve allowed them to move during a trip.

 “That’s OK.
 You’re not in it and I said they could sit there” is clearly not an acceptable reply.